Milestone 03: The MLP Revival (1986)

 What You’ll Build

-Multi-layer perceptrons (MLPs) for digit recognition:
+Multi-layer perceptrons (MLPs) for non-linear learning and digit recognition:

 - TinyDigits — quick proof-of-concept on 8×8 images